 Other non-operating revenue consists of grant revenue and miscellaneous revenue.
 Other non-operating revenue decreased by 97% between fiscal years 2013 and 2014 due to the bond restructuring where a gain on a bond defeasance and a gain on a bond call extension were recorded in fiscal year 2013.
+There was an additional decrease by 61% between fiscal years 2014 and 2015 due to a one-time miscellaneous payment we received in 2014.

-Preservation expense includes such items as resurfacing and restriping.
+Preservation expenses includes such items as resurfacing and restriping.
 The budgeted amounts are based on projected requirements to keep the roadway in good condition and, therefore, the expenses related to preservation can vary significantly from year to year.
-Preservation expense decreased by 94% in fiscal year 2013 and decreased by another 47% in fiscal year 2014.
-While the budgeted expenditures for fiscal year 2013 were naturally much lower than fiscal year 2012, preservation expenses were driven even lower than anticipated in fiscal years 2013 and 2014 because projects started later than expected.
+Preservation expense decreased 47% in fiscal year 2014 but then increased by 749% in fiscal year 2015.
+Preservation expenses were driven even lower than anticipated in fiscal years 2013 and 2014 because projects started later than expected, but then made a notable rebound in fiscal year 2015 due to large resurfacing projects getting underway.

 Other expenses are expenses that were not part of our OM&A budget, but also were not capitalized.
 These expenses are expected to fluctuate from year to year depending upon the amount spent on non-capitalized projects.
-Other expenses decreased 21% between fiscal years 2012 and 2013 and decreased by another 38% between fiscal year 2013 and 2014.
+Other expenses decreased 38% between fiscal years 2013 and 2014 and decreased by another 13% between fiscal year 2014 and 2015.

-Loss on capital assets decreased in fiscal year 2013 as anticipated.
-In fiscal year 2012, various bridges and toll plaza lanes were removed and/or demolished to make way for road widening, extension and interchange projects.
+There were losses in capital assets in fiscal year 2013 and 2015, as anticipated.
+There have been various bridges and toll plaza lanes removed and/or demolished to make way for road widening, extension and interchange projects over the past few fiscal years.
+Also contributing to the loss in capital assets in fiscal year 2015 was a loss on the sale of surplus property.
 There was a gain on capital assets in fiscal year 2014 due to a gain on the sale of surplus property.